XycYuchenXu/Testing-Simultaneous-Diagonalizability/README.md

 7. For more details, read the vignette: `browseVignettes('eigTest')` and the paper 'Testing Simultaneous Diagonalizability'.

-## Implementations
+## Code
-The folder `implementations` includes different simulation studies and applications.
+The folder `code` includes the scripts for different simulation studies and applications in the paper.

 In particular, the simulation studies include examples for commutator-based test, LLR test, multi-sample eigenvector test and partial test.

-Applications include VAR examples on macroeconomic data of 8 countries and Markovian model on Hudson river discharge data, both with data supplied in the R package or the data folder.
+And applications include VAR examples on macroeconomic data of 8 countries and Markovian model on Hudson river discharge data.

+## Data
+The folder `data` includes the `R` objects of:
+1. the macroeconomic time series of 8 countries `countryMacro.RData`;
+2. the array of estimated VAR coefficient matrices for 8 countries `countryCoeff.RData`;
+3. the estimated covariance of VAR coefficient matrices for 8 countries `countryCovar.RData`;
+4. the weekly streamflow discharge data of Hudson river `hudsonWeekly.RData`;
+5. the daily streamflow discharge data of Hudson river `hudsonDaily.RData`.
+These datasets are also available from the package `eigTest`.

 ## Output
-The folder `output` includes the raw p-values replicates from simulation studies in folder `implementations`, and generated plots from both simulations and applications in `implementations`.
+The folder `output` includes the replicates of raw p-values from simulation studies in folder `code`.
+The sub-folder `Plots` includes generated plots from both simulations and applications in `code`.